jas0nc/manhuagui-auto-dl/README.md

    Run on the following days: daily
    Task Settings->
    Run Command: python3 /path/to/main.py
+4) add the comic url into comic_url.txt
-4) make sure the task is enabled, seat back, and wait, and ENJOY!!!.
+5) make sure the task is enabled, seat back, and wait, and ENJOY!!!.